Magic Mouse vs. Magic Trackpad: How Do They Differ?

 Either way, the mouse is an essential part of any computer, so it should not be a surprise that tech giant Apple Inc. has attempted to revolutionize this, too.
 Apple’s versions of the mouse include the Magic Mouse and the Magic Trackpad.

 But which of the two should you pick for your Apple computer?
+Especially when you have a particluar end-use in mind, like doing mouse-oriented cad projects or working with a video editing software.
 The following might help you make a well-informed choice.

 An Overview of Magic Mouse and Magic Trackpad